Welcome to the privacy notice for the Cox & Kings website. Cox & Kings is a brand owned by Abercrombie & Kent Group.

-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties, who have a business need to know.
+We have put in place appropriate technical and operational security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 How long will you use my personal data for?

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.